- This Key field lets you assign a unique key to a header.

 - By default, the Data Source field will include the fx function.

-- You can drag and drop any nodeset from the Input section into the parameter field.
-Open any message in the Input section, then drag the nodeset into the field.
+- You can drag and drop any nodeset from any message into the Data Source field using the Input and Output sections.
+Open any message, then drag the nodeset into the field.

 - Once the data source is defined, click Save to save the configuration.